partisiablockchain/dapp-playground/tutorial/zk-contract-example.md

 There must also be at least 3 inputs added to the contract to compute.
 The task will prompt to choose the sender and the address of the deployed contract.

+## The structure of the Average salary smart contract

+To view the structure of the Average salary contract, run the task "Show the ABI for a contract", and choose the average salary option.

-### Use web client to view state and interact with the contract
+## Use web client to view state and interact with the contract

 Run the task "Start client for contract" and choose average-salary-client from the prompt.
 This will start a web client able to talk to an average salary contract.
 Input the address and click "Connect to contract".